Important: Confirm with your lecturer whether you are using APA 6th or APA 7th as they are slightly different.

 Neil Armstrong fondly remembers … (Armstrong, 2001).

 Place direct quotes between double quotation marks " " and provide the page number(s).

 "When we finally landed on the moon …" (Armstrong, 2001, p.
 5).

-- Name the interviewee at the beginning of the entry and the interviewer in round brackets after the title.
-If no title, give a description in square brackets.
+- Name the interviewee at the beginning of the entry.
+If there is no title, give a description in square brackets.
 Give form in square brackets where needed.